-Vera has learning disabilities and had been in care since she was three years old.
-At the age of 72, she transitioned from a hospital environment to living in her own flat for the first time in her life.
+Valerie* has learning disabilities and had been in care since she was three years old.
+She transitioned from a hospital environment to living in her own flat for the first time in her life.

-Vera moved to a Voyage Care home in Stoke-on-Trent and her support team had some concerns as to how she would adjust to her new living arrangements.
+Valerie* moved to a Voyage Care home in Staffordshire and her support team had some concerns as to how she would adjust to her new living arrangements.
 After living in a hospital setting for most of her life, she was now in her own home and making her own choices about how she lived her life.

-Vera needed support to help her settle and adjust, her new team began building positive relationships with her and spent a considerable amount of time listening and learning about her history.
-Vera spoke about her family and how she would love to see them, she had not seen them for more than 30 years.
+Valerie* needed support to help her settle and adjust, her new team began building positive relationships with her and spent a considerable amount of time listening and learning about her history.
+She spoke about her family and how she would love to see them, she had not seen them for more than 30 years.

-Vera is one of 12 children and she had lost contact with all of her brothers and sisters.
-Her care leader found a phone number for one of Vera’s brothers, John, and called him.
-He was delighted to hear from her and the team took Vera to her brother’s house to meet up for the first time in more than 30 years.
+Valerie* is one of 12 children and she had lost contact with all of her brothers and sisters.
+Her care leader found a phone number for one of her brothers, John, and called him.
+He was delighted to hear from her and the team took Valerie* to her brother’s house to meet up for the first time in more than 30 years.

-John had contact details for another one of Vera’s brothers, Michael, and Voyage Care arranged an emotional reunion for the family.
+John had contact details for another one of her brothers, Michael, and Voyage Care arranged an emotional reunion for the family.